Since August 2021, I have worked as a research assistant in Prof. Sven Koenig’s IDM Lab at USC.

 MAPF example

-In a general MAPF problem, we are given a two-dimensional map of grids where each grid can either be a obstacle (e.g. wall) or a free location.
-We also have a set of agents: each of them has a start location and a goal location.
-At each time step, an agent can either move to a neighboring free location or wait in its current location.
-The task is to return a set of actions for each agent, that will move each of the agents to its goal without conflicting with other agents while minimizing the sum of times used by all agent.
+In a general MAPF problem, we are given a two-dimensional grid where each cell is either an obstacle (e.g., a wall) or free.
+Each agent has a start and a goal.
+At each timestep, an agent moves to an adjacent free cell or waits.
+The task is to return a feasible plan that routes every agent to its goal without conflicts while minimizing the total time over all agents.

 large agent example